 Gorey was passionate about Ballet.
-For years he attended all the performances of works by George Balanchine at The NYC Ballet.
+For years he attended all the performances of works by George Balanchine at The New York City Ballet.
 He invented stories about ballets and operas, and then he designed sets, costumes and drop curtains for them.
 He lived for a long time in a cluttered apartment on the Upper West Side, and then, after the ballet season was completed, he would retreat to his home on Cape Cod.
-After Balanchine’s passing in 1983, Gorey decided to leave NYC permanently.
+After Balanchine’s passing in 1983, Gorey decided to leave New York City permanently.

 In 1986, Gorey moved into a 200 year old house on Cape Cod that was said to have been supremely haunted.
 In 1994, he told an interviewer of the strange disappearance of all the finials from his lamps along with his collection of tiny teddy bears.

 Like me, Gorey packed his home with stacks of books, but he also watched soap operas on television and rented horror movies from the nearby video store.
 He shared his life with a plethora of pussies.
 His many cats had the run of the house and furniture.
 If a stray showed up at his door, he would immediately welcome it in.
 Plus, there were the cats he drew for an early 1980s edition of T.S.
 Eliot‘s Old Possum’s Book Of Practical Cats.
 After his death a friend moved into the house to take care of the many cats.
 Gorey liked to tell of the time that the cats were on a couch and suddenly: